KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/opensearch-authentication.md

 3. After updating the `values.yaml` file and creating the `opensearch-dashboards-account` secret, commit the changes to the repository and apply the changes with Helm or Argo CD.

-4. Navigate to the Microsoft Entra Application and add the **Redirect URI** in the **Authentication** section if you haven't done it before.
+4. Navigate to the Microsoft Entra Application and add the **Redirect URI** in the **Authentication** section if you haven't done it before:

     :::note
     The **Redirect URI** should be in the format `https://<OpenSearch Dashboard URL>/auth/openid/login`.